Travel and Expense Master Glossary

 Audience: Any staff member reviewing the Travel and Expense Process Step Checklist needing greater clarification on wording use in that guide.

 Accounting Details are the combined set of chartfield values (referred to as a "Chartstring" or Budget Code), used to record and track financial transactions.
 It's essentially a combination of fields that store specific pieces of information about a transaction, like its source, department, or purpose.These Chartfield values provide a detailed accounting record for each transaction.
-There is a default Chartstring value that can be established for employees that will automatically populate into travel transactions, and it is possible to define a 'default' Chartfield combination that can be established uniquely for an individual Travel Authorization.
+There is a default Chartstring value that can be established for employees that will automatically populate into travel transactions, and it is possible to define a 'default' Chartfield combination that can be established uniquely for an individual travel transaction.
 Those not sure where their travel expenses should be charged to can ask their supervisor or Travel Coordinator.
 It is the responsibility of the Budget Manager Approver to review the entered Chartfield values before the transactions can achieve final approval.
 These help us to manage budgets by tracking travel expenses and manage commitments by enabling the ctcLink system to track and encumber funds for approved travel, ensuring that the organization doesn't exceed its budget.

 In PeopleSoft, approval workflow refers to a framework, often called the Approval Workflow Engine (AWE), which enables users to define, manage, and execute approval processes for transactions and documents.
 It facilitates the routing of items to "approvers," allowing them to review and either approve or deny them, ensuring adherence to business rules and policies.
 Each college has locally defined who their approvers are for each scenario of travel (in-state, out-of-state, international) and the routing order of approver.